sage-peng/sage-peng.github.io/_posts/chris/eng/2024-09-17-weekend-eng-reading.md

 ​	Every new beginning holds the promise of growth and learning.
 As we step into a new term, l am full of hope and excitement for the future.
 This term,l aim to learn more, perform better, and strive harder.
 ​	In order to achieve my goals, l plan to study regularly and finish my homework on time.I will also take a more active part in various activities, and use my free time to develop more skills and make more friends.
 ​	As the saying goes, 'Where there's a will,there's a way.'l will spare no effort to reach my goals, and l am confident that this will be a term full of rewards.

+# Mid-Autumn Festival

+- 中秋节

+​	The Mid-Autumn Festival is a traditional Chinese holiday celebrated on the 15th day of the 8th lunar month.
+Families gather to enioy the bright moon and eat mooncakes.During the festival, people share stories and enjoy special foods.
+Children play outside under the moon.
+Everyone feels happy and relaxed.

+​	To sum up, the Mid-Autumn Festival is a wonderful time to be with family and celebrate Chinese traditions.It reminds us of the importance of family and the beauty of nature.